pumbers/journal-templates/README.md

 The front matter **must** contain `title` and `description` fields, they’re used to describe the template as it’s being chosen.
 It can optionally contain any other field.

-Template files ending in `.html` will be rendered as-is, template files ending in `.hbs` will be rendered using Handlebars and any fields from the front matter can be included in the body of the template using ``{{field_name}}``.

-For example: if a template contains ``{{title}}`` then the title field from the front matter is inserted.
+Template files ending in `.html` will be rendered as-is, template files ending in `.hbs` will be rendered using Handlebars and any fields from the front matter can be included in the body of the template using `{{field_name}}`.
+For example: if a template contains `{{title}}` then the title field from the front matter is inserted.

-The easiest way to create a template is to build it as a journal entry in Foundry VTT, then click the *show code* ``< >`` button on the toolbar and copy the HTML code for the entry, then paste it into a template file.
-Don’t forget to add the ``title`` and ``description`` front matter.
+The easiest way to create a template is to build it as a journal entry in Foundry VTT, then click the _show code_ `< >` button on the toolbar and copy the HTML code for the entry, then paste it into a template file.
+Don’t forget to add the `title` and `description` front matter.
 But, if you feel up to writing your own HTML, go for it - just make sure it works with the editor before you use it in a game.

+Templates can be entire journal pages (as shown above), or just small reusable page snippets.